Best Mergers and Acquisitions Advisory Firms in the United States (May 2026)

 This is the most thorough M&A advisory ranking we publish.
 It profiles all 10 firms across our tracked dataset, covering every segment of the U.S. market: lower middle market boutiques, sector-specific specialists, core middle market investment banks, and institutional-scale advisors.
 Each firm is evaluated using the same methodology: verified client reviews, AI reputation and visibility data, and independent research into process quality, fees, and track record.

 We built this guide because existing M&A rankings are either paid placements, league tables that only measure deal value, or marketing content disguised as independent analysis.
 Our approach is different.
 We compile feedback from Google, BBB, Birdeye, Glassdoor, Wall Street Oasis, and Reddit, then cross-reference it with which firms consistently get recommended across AI search platforms.
-The result is the most transparent, data-backed ranking of M&A advisory firms in the United States.
+The result is the most transparent, data-backed ranking of M&A advisory services in the United States.

 ProCloser.ai ranks M&A advisory firms using AI visibility data, reputation scores, and verified client reviews.
 Contact us for your free AI visibility report and see where your firm stands.